Xplore X22 & XR22 Off Road And Off Grid Trailer – Everything You Need To Know

 The frame is extremely unique.
 If you look at any travel trailer, you will notice the body actually extends past the frame about 12 inches.
 The walls are not secured by the frame, but by gussets attached to the frame.
-This design greatly increases the risk of body damage ( especially in an off-road scenario) and increases stress on the body over time.
-With the perimeter frame that Imperial Outdoors builds the Xplore on, the body of the trailer does not extends past the frame, but is built right on top of it.
+This design greatly increases the risk of body damage, especially in an off-road scenario, and increases stress on the body over time.
+With the perimeter off road frame that Imperial Outdoors builds the Xplore on, the body of the trailer does not extend past the frame, but is built right on top of it.
 Just like a house is built right on the foundation, not a foot past it!
+Truly, Xplore’s construction helps you put your mind at ease.

 For more details on the frame construction watch our video with the owner of Imperial Outdoors

-The Xplore is not built with regular fiberglass that you see on most travel trailers.
-It is constructed with Crane Noble hung fiberglass.
-Most fiberglass on a trailer is about the thickness of a credit card, and is actually a plastic infused fiberglass.
-The Crane Noble fiberglass used for the Xplore trailers is about 3x as thick as regular RV fiberglass.
-The only thing we’ve seen with this quality of fiberglass is a million dollar RV coach.
+The Xplore is not built with your run of the mill fiberglass like you will see on most travel trailers.
+It is constructed with Crane Noble hung fiberglass!
+Let me tell you what that means.
+Most of the fiberglass on trailers is about the thickness of a credit card, and is actually a plastic infused fiberglass.
+On the other hand, The Crane Noble fiberglass used for the Xplore trailers is about 3x thicker.
+The only thing we’ve seen with this quality of fiberglass is a million dollar RV coach!

-The green color of the Xplore X22 & XR22 is not painted on, but it’s actually mixed into the fiberglass meaning that it will not fade or peel off.
-If you scratch the fiberglass you can buff it out and make it look brand new!
+Another cool thing about these off road Xplore units is how they do the coloring.
+The green color of the Xplore X22 & XR22 is not painted on, but is actually mixed into the fiberglass.
+These campers’ pain will never peel or fade.
+Even if you scratch the fiberglass you can just buff it out and make it look brand new again!

-You hear all the time that a trailer is ‘4 season’ or has a so called ‘thermal package’.
-We have seen every travel trailer, fifth wheel and motor home out there.
+Insulation is a big deal.
+You want to be able to hold in your heat or AC, otherwise you will end up heating or cooling the entire world and let me tell you, that’s not cheap.
+You may hear that this trailer or that camper is a 4 seasons trailer, but at ROA OFF-ROAD we have seen every travel trailer, fifth wheel, and motor home out there.
 We can honestly say that nothing comes close to the insulation and extreme weather capabilities of the Xplore trailers.

 The roof is 6.5″ thick and the walls are 3.5″ thick!
-Most trailer will have a 2″ thick roof and 1″ thick walls.
-Imperial Outdoors started out making fish houses for ice fishermen in northern Wisconsin.
+Most trailers will have a 2″ thick roof and 1″ thick walls.
+That is a drastic difference!
+There is a reason that Imperial Outdoors is a master when it comes to insulation.
+They started out making fishing houses for ice fishermen in northern Wisconsin.
 Building a trailer that could withstand sub zero temps was not just a nice feature, it was an absolute must.

-No water pipes or tanks are exposed or even hang below the frame.
-They are all heated from the furnace and tucked in nice and tight with an insulated enclosure.
-The walls and ceiling have a vapor barrier to act as a thermal breakage.
-This makes the Xplore extremely easy to keep warm in the winter, as well as cool in the summer.
+These off road campers have no water pipes or tanks are exposed below the frame.
+They are all tucked into a nice snug spot with plenty of insulation to keep them from the elements.
+The walls and ceiling also have a vapor barrier to act as a thermal breakage.
+This makes the Xplore extremely easy to keep warm in the winter, and cool in the summer.

-For more awesome details on the insulation of the Xplore X22 & XR22, Shane discussed it thoroughly in the full X22 walkthrough video.
+For more awesome details on the insulation of the Xplore X22 & XR22, Shane from ROA OFF-ROAD discussed it thoroughly in the full X22 walkthrough video.
 Watch the whole thing and pay special attention from minutes 21-27 when he discusses insulation.

 Most Common Upgrades for the X22 & XR22

 Everyone has a different plan for how they will use their trailer.
 Some are full-timers and others are weekend warriors.
-If you want something not listed here, just ask if we can get it done for you.
+Either way, everyone wishes for some kind of mod and that’s exactly what ROA OFF-ROAD does.
+This is a list of some of the mods we have done.
+Even if you want something not listed here, just ask and we will see if we can get it done for you.

 Xplore X22 & XR22 Standard Specifications